open-policy-agent/opa/docs/devel/DEVELOPMENT.md

 The static analysis checks (e.g., `go fmt`, `golint`, `go vet`) can be run with `make check`.

+> To correct any imports or style errors run `make fmt`.

 ## Workflow

 1. Go to [https://github.com/open-policy-agent/opa](https://github.com/open-policy-agent/opa) and fork the repository